Core Signals components and concepts

 - Behavioral data events arrive in the warehouse

-- Signals compares timestamps to check for new rows in connected tables
+- Signals compares timestamps to check for new rows in the atomic events table

 - Are there any new rows?